virtue-aina/TaskTracker/README.md

 - File storage functionality implemented (supports images, PDFs, Office documents)
 - File attachment data model for tasks is ready (API integration in progress)

+### File Storage System

+The application includes a robust file storage system with the following capabilities:
+- File upload and storage with validation
+- File retrieval
+- File deletion
+- Metadata tracking (original filename, stored filename, file type, size)

+The file storage system is designed to be secure, preventing directory traversal attacks and restricting potentially harmful file types.
+While the data model and storage service are fully implemented, the API endpoints for file operations are still in development.

+#### File Storage Configuration

+The application's file storage can be configured through the following properties in `application.properties`:

+These properties allow you to customize the file upload behavior and storage location according to your requirements.

 ## Prerequisites

 - Java 24 or higher